 What trauma have you experienced?

-Trauma Therapist Philadelphia: Our Approach to Trauma Therapy
+Our Approach to Trauma Therapy in Philadelphia

-Integral to this phase of trauma treatment is building security, stabilization, and consistency in the treatment process.
+Integral to this stabilization phase of trauma treatment is building security and consistency in the treatment process.
 A stable treatment frame – knowing what to expect and feeling safe in this knowledge – is an important component.
-During this phase of work, we work on accessing, developing, and cultivating positive internal resources.
+During this phase of work, we work on strengthening your alliance and rapport with your trauma therapist; and accessing, developing, and cultivating positive internal resources.

 As broken and damaged as you may possibly feel, we believe that you have incredible strengths that you may or may not be aware of.
 Harnessing and utilizing these strengths becomes a vital anchor in working through trauma.
 We also work on containing and modulating overwhelming and dysregulated affect, and re-grounding and anchoring from dissociative experiences.

-The extent to which and how we delve into traumatic memory is also highly subjective.
+The extent to which and how we delve into traumatic memory is highly subjective.
 It is possible that as treatment progresses we may help you on ‘working through’ painful traumatic memories in ways that access your strengths and re-build the neural networks associated with your memories.
 An emphasis is often placed on mastery, new understanding, and cultivating neuroplasticity.
-We believe strongly in the concept of ‘post-traumatic growth’ and work with our patients to build this growth through thoughtful work.
+We believe strongly in the concept of ‘post-traumatic growth’ and work with our clients to build this growth through thoughtful work.